 Floating market at Barisal. ©Photo Credit: Raw Hasan

-Barisal is a unique place located in the heart of Ganges Delta.
+Barisal is a unique place located in the heart of the Ganges Delta.
 Life in Barisal is fully based on the river.
 The main attraction to visit Barisal is to experience the unique life and culture of the people of this region.
 You can visit it’s many floating markets, bazaars, schools, and villages to experience the unique culture of Barisal.
-Monsoon is the best place to visit this region when it’s numerous rivers and canals become full of water and nature become very green.
+Monsoon is the best place to visit this region when it’s numerous rivers and canals become full of water and nature becomes very green.
 Also, it is time for the floating guava markets, which are very photogenic.
 Barisal comes as number nine on our list of the best places to visit in Bangladesh.

 Check out our Barisal Backwater Tour to experience the life and culture of Barisal.